Strik88/Productivity-Manager/GITHUB_PAGES_SETUP.md

-# Deploying Your Voice Task Manager to GitHub Pages
+# Deploying Striks Whisperer to GitHub Pages

-This guide will walk you through the process of deploying your Voice Task Manager application to GitHub Pages, so you can access it from any device.
+This guide will walk you through the process of deploying your Striks Whisperer application to GitHub Pages, so you can access it from any device.

 ## Step 1: Create a GitHub Account